 2. Google Translate is your friend (charades work too).

 3. That said, the more of the language you learn, the more interesting experiences you’ll have.
+Language learning is hands-down one of the best travel hobbies to have.

 4. If you wanna learn a language, make yourself flashcards to practice on flights and bus rides.
 Try to avoid other travelers who speak your language.
 Also, use Tinder (if you’re single, of course 😉)—it’ll open up opportunities into local life that would be very hard to find otherwise.